vladkorotnev/traktor-obs-relay/readme.md

 Place this as a fullscreen overlay over your stream.
 Place `video.mp4` into the assets folder (**NB:** Unlike all other resources, it's not included, so won't work right away!).

 The stream video will become dark.
 When you start your first song in Traktor, `video.mp4` will play.
 Once `video.mp4` ends playing, your stream layout is visible.
 It's recommended to use a video with transparency to create a less abrupt transition into the set.

+### `subtitle.html`

+Based upon the [JavascriptSubtitlesOctopus](https://github.com/libass/JavascriptSubtitlesOctopus) library.

+Place this as a fullscreen overlay over your stream.
+It will play subtitle files to your songs (Advanced Substation Alpha, a.k.a.
+ASS format) on the first played, first shown basis.
+This is probably resource-heavy so don't go too hard on adding that vintage fansub karaoke flair with half a dozen animations per symbol!